Cooks with Soul

 Commonly Asked Questions

-The best type of crab for fried crab rice is lump blue crab meat.
+The best type of crab for Gullah fried crab rice is lump blue crab meat.
 It has a sweet, delicate flavor and a tender texture that works perfectly in this dish.
 If you can’t find lump blue crab, you can also use fresh claw meat.

 Gullah Crab Rice is a delicious dish full of Southern history and flavor.
 The crab, bacon, and veggies come together to make a meal that's easy to make and great to share.
 We hope you enjoy this recipe and make it for family and friends!